 Frequently Asked Questions

 We've composed a FAQ with answers to the most common questions we receive in email and on the phone.
 If your answer is not listed below, follow our directions for how to email.

 For those with an urgent need:

 CLASS REGISTRATION and/or ONLINE CLASS LOGIN PROBLEMS: CONTACT US right away via email.

 1. 2023-2024 Quill, Dart, Arrow, Boomerang, and Slingshot Subscribers

-Your subscription encompasses all ten issues (five issues for Slingshot) published between August 2021 and May 2022.
-We will add you to the private folder on the Brave Writer® website (home page, upper right corner to log in.
+Your subscription encompasses all nine issues (five issues for Slingshot).
+You are added to a private folder on the Brave Writer® website (home page, upper right corner to log in.
 You will receive an email notification with a link.
 You will create a password for your account.
 You will log in and download to your computer: